 The Eagle Scout Service Project Fundraising Application, found in the Eagle Scout Service Project Workbook, is used to obtain approval when required.
 Note that local councils may add further definition to the standards established here or on the application form.
 For example, they could state that fundraisers such as bake sales and car washes do not require a fundraising application and are, in essence, preapproved.
 They could also establish dollar thresholds; for example, “Any effort expected to raise less than $500 does not require an application.”
 Completed forms are sent to the local council service center where they are routed to those responsible for approval.
 This may be a district executive or another staff member, the council or district advancement committee, a finance committee, etc., as determined appropriate by the local council.

 Routine labor is not normally considered appropriate for a project.
-This might be defined as a job or service that a Scout may provide as part of his daily life, or a routine maintenance job normally done by the beneficiary (for example, picking the weeds on the football field at a school).
+This might be defined as a job or service that a Scout may provide as part of his or her daily life, or a routine maintenance job normally done by the beneficiary (for example, picking the weeds on the football field at a school).
 But the real test has to do with scale and impact.
 If “routine labor” is conducted on so large a scale it requires planning, development, and leadership, it may have sufficient impact.

 - No unit, district, council, or individual shall place any requirement or other standard on the number of hours spent on a project.
 The Boy Scouts of America collects data about time worked on Eagle Scout service projects only because it points to a level of excellence in achieving the BSA aim related to citizenship.